Kamal Ibrahim (presenter)

-Kamal Ibrahim (born 10 November 1985) is an Irish television presenter, film and theatre producer, and public speaker.
+Kamal Ibrahim (born 10 November 1985) is an Irish TV host, producer, public speaker and beauty pageant titleholder.
 He was also the winner of Mister World 2010, having won the competition held in Incheon, South Korea on 27 March 2010.

 Early life

-Kamal was born in Limerick, Ireland to a Nigerian father and an Italian mother; through his mother, Kamal is a cousin of U.S. actor Danny DeVito.
+Kamal was born in Limerick, Ireland to a Nigerian father and an Italian mother; through his mother, Kamal is a cousin of American actor Danny DeVito.
 He finished primary school at J.F.K Memorial and went on to complete his leaving certificate at the Ardscoil Ris all-boys Catholic secondary school.